-This EIP introduces Blob Parameter Only (BPO) Hardforks, a lightweight mechanism for incrementally scaling Ethereum’s blob capacity through targeted hard forks that modify only blob-related parameters: blob target
+This EIP introduces Blob Parameter Only (BPO) Hardforks, a lightweight mechanism for incrementally scaling Ethereum’s blob capacity through targeted hard forks that modify only blob-related parameters: target

-, and baseFeeUpdateFraction
+, baseFeeUpdateFraction

 .
 Unlike traditional hard forks, which require extensive coordination and introduce broader protocol changes, BPO forks enable rapid, low-overhead scaling of blob capacity in response to real-world demand and network conditions.